aweis89/ai-terminals.nvim/README.md

 You can optionally configure the plugin using the `setup` function.
 This allows you to define your own terminals or override the default commands and settings.

+### 🖥️ Tmux Backend

+When using the tmux backend (`backend = "tmux"`), the plugin provides additional configuration options:

+**Default Keybinding:**
+- `C-h` - Hide/toggle the tmux popup when it's in focus

+This keybinding is automatically configured when using the tmux backend and allows you to quickly hide the terminal popup from within tmux.

 **Note:** Calling `setup()` is only necessary if you want to customize the default configuration (e.g., change terminal commands, window dimensions, or the default position).
 The core functionality, including autocommands for file